mosaicml/composer/docs/source/trainer/checkpointing.rst

 and provide the following environment variable names:

 -  ``key_environ``: The environment variable where your username is stored.
-For example, the GCS Access Key.
+For example, the GCS access key.
 -  ``secret_environ``: The environment variable where your secret is stored.
 For example, the GCS secret that is paired with the above access key for requests.